-That’s why my free Sleep Averages Printable is so handy-dandy.
+That’s why my free Sleep Averages Printable (see above) is so handy-dandy.
 It gives you the bare bones skeleton daily schedule. (“According to the waketime window, he needs to nap again at 11am…”)

 The key with your daily routine is to stay predictable.
 This DOESN’T mean that you’re a slave to the clock.
 (7:05!
 You’re five minutes late for bedtime!)
 I just means that you try hard to do the same things around the same time of day.

 Nothing messes a child’s internal schedule up like having a 7pm bedtime one night, a 11pm bedtime the next night, and then a 9pm bedtime the next night.
 Create a routine to the day, and then try to keep roughly to it.

 Sleep Regression Tip #4:

 Since your child is normally a bit more sleep-deprived during these growth spurts, it makes sense that he’s going to be a bit needier than normal.

 - Amp your “Patience Scale” up to 11, sister.
 You’re going to need it!